 May Boost Immunity.
 Nutritional yeast contains two main carbohydrates, alpha-mannan and beta-glucan.
 These have been shown to reduce the frequency of infection from pathogenic bacteria like E. coli and Salmonella.

 While nutritional yeast is generally healthy, there are still some drawbacks associated with it.

 Unless you have allergies, absolutely no. Nutritional yeast is safe for people of all ages, from babies to the elderly.
-Just introduce it to your body slowly by taking small quantities at first, and gradually increase your portions.
+Just introduce it to your body slowly by taking small quantities at first, and gradually increasing your portions.

 Nutritional, baker’s and brewer’s yeast can all use the same species of yeast.
 Brewers may use different yeasts depending on the type of beer being made, but Saccharomyces cerevisiae is a popular solution.